Margot Livesey: Career

-Livesey's next novel, The Flight of Gemma Hardy (2012), again connects its main character to a literary figure, as Livesey set out to write a reimagining of Charlotte Brontë's Jane Eyre, a novel that had influenced her since she encountered it as a young girl.
+The Flight of Gemma Hardy (2012) again connects its main character to a literary figure, as Livesey set out to write a reimagining of Charlotte Brontë's Jane Eyre, a novel that had influenced her since she encountered it as a young girl.
 Livesey set her novel in 1950s and 60s Scotland, and much of it echoes the story of Brontë's novel.
 Gemma, an orphan, is shunted off to do menial work at a school.
 Not long after she turns 18, she moves to the Orkney Islands to work as a governess and meets a wealthy man, Hugh Sinclair.
 The two seem to be moving toward marriage until Gemma learns a secret that causes her to feel betrayed.
-Livesey does not, however, follow Jane Eyre in every respect.
+Livesey does not follow Jane Eyre in every respect.
 In a notable departure from the original, Gemma's father is Icelandic.
 Her quest to discover her heritage is a crucial part of the narrative.

-Livesey followed The Flight of Gemma Hardy with Mercury (2016), a novel about a couple struggling in a strained marriage.
-The first section is narrated by Donald, a Scotsman who has immigrated to the United States where he lives in Boston and works as an optometrist.
+Mercury (2016) is about a couple struggling in a strained marriage.
+The first section is narrated by Donald, a Scotsman who has migrated to the United States where he lives in Boston and works as an optometrist.
 Although his profession is to help others see more clearly, Donald struggles to see even some of the most obvious truths about his life.
-The second section is narrated by Viv who used to work in mutual funds and now works at a stable.
+The second section is narrated by Viv, who used to work in mutual funds and now works at a stable.
 There, she encounters a horse, Mercury, whom she considers "the most amazing horse [she'd] ever seen."
 As she dreams about competing on Mercury, Viv begins to feel hopeful about her life again.
 When she fears that someone is trying to harm him, she acquires a gun, precipitating a traumatic event that changes the lives of her and her family.

-The year after Mercury appeared, Livesey published The Hidden Machinery, a collection of essays about writing; many of the essays had begun as lectures she had given as a teacher at a university or at a writers’ conference.
+In 2017, Livesey published The Hidden Machinery, a collection of essays about writing; many of the essays began as lectures she gave as a teacher at a university or at a writers' conference.
+She has taught at the Iowa Writers' Workshop.

-Livesey's ninth novel, The Boy in the Field, was published in August 2020.
-At year's end, the New York Times cited it among its 100 Notable Books for the Year.
+The Boy in the Field (2020) is about two brothers and their sister who, walking home from school together one day, discover a seriously injured boy in a field.
+The story follows them as their lives are changed by the discovery.
+The New York Times cited it among its 100 Notable Books for 2020.
+Livesey's tenth novel, The Road from Belhaven was published by Knopf in February 2024.